Hierarchical Time Series Forecasting with Robust Reconciliation: Robust reconciliation

 \subsection{Uncertainty set}

-In order to deal with the robust optimization problem described in the previous sections, it is necessary to determine the uncertainty set, i.e., $\overline{\bm{W}}$ and $\underline{\bm{W}}$ in advance.
+In order to deal with the robust optimization problem described in the previous sections, it is necessary to determine the uncertainty set, i.e., $\overline{\bm{M}}$ and $\underline{\bm{M}}$ in advance.
 We set the upper and lower bounds of the uncertainty set from the observation period data using bootstrap with reference to \citet{bertsimas2018data}.

 We summarize the method for determining the uncertainty set in \Cref{alg:uncertainty}.
-In the first step, calculate a parameter $\lambda$ for the shrinkage approach, similar to the existing hierarchical time series forecasting described in \Cref{subsec:reconciliation methods}.
-This shrinkage approach is applied to the covariance matrix estimated by unbiased variance from the observation period data.
-In the next step, estimate the covariance matrix of each sample obtained by sampling the data of the observation period.
+In the first step, we calculate a parameter $\lambda$ for the shrinkage approach, similar to the existing hierarchical time-series forecasting described in \Cref{subsec:reconciliation methods}.
+This shrinkage approach is applied to the inverse of covariance matrix estimated by unbiased variance from the observation period data.
+In the next step, we estimate the inverse of covariance matrix of each sample obtained by sampling the data of the observation period.
 For sampling, we select the same number of time points as the observation period $T$ with replacement.
-Then, using the shrinkage intensity parameter $\lambda$ obtained in the first step, the shrinkage approach is applied to the sampled covariance matrix.
-This sampling is repeated $N_B\geq 1$ times to obtain $N_B$ covariance matrices.
-In the last step, determine upper and lower bounds from each element of the sampled covariance matrices.
-Let $0<\alpha\leq 1$ , then set the width of the uncertainty set to be $\alpha$ times the width of the maximum and minimum sample values of the covariance matrix.
+Then, using the shrinkage intensity parameter $\lambda$ obtained in the first step, the shrinkage approach is applied to the sampled inverse covariance matrix.
+This sampling is repeated $N_B\geq 1$ times to obtain $N_B$ inverse covariance matrices.
+In the last step, determine upper and lower bounds from each element of the sampled inverse covariance matrices.
+Let $0<\alpha\leq 1$, then set the width of the uncertainty set to be $\alpha$ times the width of the maximum and minimum sample values of the inverse of covariance matrix.